Thelma Schoonmaker

-Thelma Schoonmaker (/ˈskuːnmeɪkər/; born January 3, 1940) is an American film editor, known for her over five decades of work with director Martin Scorsese.
-She has received numerous accolades including three Academy Awards, two BAFTA Awards, as well as a Golden Lion in 2014 and the BAFTA Fellowship in 2019.
-She has received eight Academy Award for Best Film Editing nominations, the most in Academy history alongside frequent Steven Spielberg collaborator Michael Kahn.
+Thelma Schoonmaker (/ˈskuːnmeɪkər/; born January 3, 1940) is an American film editor, best known for her collaboration over five decades with director Martin Scorsese.
+She has received numerous accolades, including three Academy Awards, two BAFTA Awards, and four ACE Eddie Awards.
+She has been honored with the British Film Institute Fellowship in 1997, the Golden Lion for Lifetime Achievement in 2014, and the BAFTA Fellowship in 2019.

-She started working with Scorsese on his debut feature film Who's That Knocking at My Door (1967), and has edited all of Scorsese's films since Raging Bull (1980).
-Schoonmaker has received eight Academy Award nominations for Best Film Editing, and has won three times—for Raging Bull, The Aviator (2004), and The Departed (2006), which were all Scorsese-directed films.
+Schoonmaker started working with Scorsese on his debut feature film, Who's That Knocking at My Door (1967), and has edited all of his films since Raging Bull (1980).
+She has received a record nine nominations for the Academy Award for Best Film Editing and has won a record three times for Raging Bull, The Aviator (2004), and The Departed (2006).
+She has also been nominated for the BAFTA Award for Best Editing a record 11 times, winning twice for Raging Bull and Goodfellas (1990).

 Early life

-Schoonmaker was born on January 3, 1940, in Algiers (then part of French Algeria), the daughter of American parents, Thelma and Bertram Schoonmaker.
+Thelma Schoonmaker was born on January 3, 1940, in Algiers (then part of French Algeria), the daughter of American parents, Thelma and Bertram Schoonmaker.
 Bertram, descended from the New York Dutch Schoonmaker political family, was employed as an agent of the Standard Oil Company and worked extensively abroad.
 The Schoonmakers were evacuated to the United States shortly after the Fall of France during the Second World War.
 In 1941, the family moved to the Dutch-Caribbean island of Aruba, where Schoonmaker's father continued to work for Standard Oil and her mother ran nursery schools.
 Schoonmaker was primarily raised in Aruba, in a community she described as "a colony of expatriates from over the world"; she also spent part of her childhood in Portugal.

 Schoonmaker did not live in the United States until she was an adolescent in 1955, and was initially alienated and dumbfounded by American culture.
+She settled in Ridgewood, New Jersey and graduated in 1957 from Ridgewood High School.
 Schoonmaker was interested in a career in international diplomacy and began attending Cornell University in 1957, where she studied political science and the Russian language.
-When she graduated from Cornell in 1961, she began taking State Department tests in order to apply for positions in the U.S. government.

-Politically inclined and opinionated, Schoonmaker was opposed to the Vietnam War and supported the Civil Rights Movement.
+When she graduated from Cornell in 1961, she began taking State Department tests in order to apply for positions within the U.S. government.
+Politically inclined and opinionated, Schoonmaker was opposed to the Vietnam War and supported the Civil rights movement.
 She passed the State Department exams but failed the final "stress test" when she expressed distaste for the South African policy of apartheid, a stance which did not sit well with those administering the tests.
+The State Department claimed that her views were "too politically liberal" and that she wouldn't be happy having a job at the Department.